ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ### Receiving Messages

 Similar to sending, Receiving a Message is determined by the top-level protocol in the established Protocol Stack.
 The main difference with Receiving is that the size and boundaries of the Message are not known beforehand.
 The application can communicate in its Receive action the parameters for the Message, which can help the implementation know how much data to deliver and when.
 For example, if the application only wants to receive a complete Message, the implementation should wait until an entire Message (datagram, stream, or frame) is read before delivering any Message content to the application.
-Alternatively, the application can specify the minimum number of bytes of Message content it wants to receive (which may be just a single byte) to control the flow of received data.
+This requires the implementation to understand where messages end, either via a supplied deframer or because the top-level protocol in the established Protocol Stack preserves message boundaries; if, on the other hand, the top-level protocol only supports a byte-stream and no deframers were supported, the application must specify the minimum number of bytes of Message content it wants to receive (which may be just a single byte) to control the flow of received data.

 If a Connection becomes finished before a requested Receive action can be satisfied, the implementation should deliver any partial Message content outstanding, or if none is available, an indication that there will be no more received Messages.